Lucy Haun

 For example, setting a goal for completing a task will always put some amount of stress on your shoulders as in that very moment the completion of the goal is physically impossible.
 The goal should just be to work there and then.
 This goal can actually be done in the moment as you are completing it every second.
 In each moment you follow the process and your original goal simply occurs as a side effect of pointing in the right direction.
 I believe this is the mechanism of the flow state.

+I have realised is that people are never responding to you, but to their feelings.
 I never want to engage in anything I cant commit most if not all my attention to.
 I believe it is best not to set goals, only directions, as directions are possible to do now, but goals are not.
 I believe choosing to do one thing after and learning to focusing your attention leads to the most fruitful life.

+We can always detect primal emotion but cannot always assign the correct reason.
 I remember reading a comment by a lady who went on this same retreat previously.
 She described how she had come to dislike a woman on retreat having been given a cold stare on the first day only to be told by the woman after silence lifted that she had just been admiring her hair.
+She used this as an example of how the mind confabulates reasons “she must dislike me”, however I slightly disagree.
+I believe the primal mind is very capable of detecting primal emotion.
+I believe the woman had detected a primal fear response to ambiguity, but then cognitively come up with an incorrect assumption “she must dislike me”.
+It was more likely the staring woman had a natural fear response to the ambiguity of a stranger, did not want to admit this, but also wanted to convey to the woman it wasn’t because she disliked her.

-Sense objects cause sensations.
+Vipassana is a meditation technique specifically designed to teach you to observe the world “objectively as it is, not how you wish it to be” Sense objects cause sensations.
 When sensations arise, in vipassana, you observe them objectively rather than reacting with craving or aversion.
 This works by moving your attention.
 Awareness can only be in the present.
 As soon as you are aware you are thinking you are back in the present.
 If you are angry, you divert your attention to the angry thought present rather than attending to the object of your anger, which will only cause more anger.
+Vipassana in a way is the “scientists view”.
+In an interview I had with the teacher, she explained that Goenka had called Buddha the Super scientist.

 The technique itself is designed to develop equanimity (non reactivity).
 In the technique you are required to sit for extended periods of time between 1-2 hours without movement and bring awareness to your body.
 Soon you begin to notice sensations that you don’t notice when not focused on them.
 Unpleasant sensations arise, you experience and are non reactive to them, and soon you find, they pass.
 You watch the rise and fall of sensations in your body and observe them objectively.
-Goenka explained how the technique teaches you to understand the truths of Buddhism
+Goenka explained how the technique teaches you to understand the truths of Buddhism (impermanence) on the experiential level rather than intellectual level.
+Wisdom as opposed to intelligence, can only come from direct experience.
+I understood why they said no taking notes when I tried taking them.
+You are not supposed to engage the mind, egg it on in other words, but rather observe it from afar, and analyse it objectively.

 By the 6th day, all the conversations I had had repeating in my head from the past few days had gotten stale, and without any new stimuli for my mind due to noble silence, a lot of old things came up.
 This is the intended purpose.
 Goenka said this allows old sankhara (conditioned patterns of reactivity) to rise to the surface and you will teach yourself to be non reactive to them.

-subatomic particles, as opposed to being a constant entity, I just could see it experientially this time.
+On one of the later days I briefly experienced what felt like derealisation and felt a bit of doubt to continue practicing.
+I could see the mind so clearly as being constructed rather than real.
+Belief in science tells me intellectually that we are composed of masses of constantly changing subatomic particles, as opposed to being a constant entity, I just could see it experientially this time.
 Intellectual understanding was not enough.
 When you see the mind objectively, it’s harder to get upset at it.
 It just does what it does.
 A good analogy is how you can get emotional while watching movies but in the back of your head you know it isn’t really real.

 On the 10th day, silence was lifted and I made the decision to leave.
 Everyone immediately began to converse as they left the hall and I felt a huge knot in my body.
 I took a walk in the woods and lay on a park bench.
 The fact that I wasn’t speaking with the others reminded me that I was different, but it was the fact that I couldn’t be non reactive to these thoughts that hurt most.